lkobierski/qa-engineering/01-test-documentation/bug-reports/inventory/004-inv-bug-report.md

 # Bug Summary

-User cannot add every product to the shopping cart.
-"Add to cart" button does not respond for some of the products displayed on the inventory page.
+Some products cannot be added to the shopping cart because corresponding "Add to cart" buttons do not respond.

 ---